For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 A lot of pension schemes still invest your money in fossil fuel companies by default.

-A recent study by Aviva and Route2 showed that choosing a green pension is one of the most effective ways to cut your carbon footprint.
+A study by Aviva and Route2 showed that choosing a green pension is one of the most effective ways to cut your carbon footprint.
 In fact, it's 21 times more effective than going vegetarian along with replacing flights with rail travel and switching to renewable electricity.

 If you're worried about the financial return of your green pension, a Morningstar study showed that the majority of sustainable and resilient companies outperformed their traditional peers over a 10-year period leading up to 2019.